Our Class Blog

 Our class blog is a source of information about what is happening in our classroom.

 During the 2015-16 school year, I made the leap from teacher information blog to student blogging for the very first time!
 During that school year, I learned that student blogging tremendously increased student engagement and writing skills.
 As well, families were able to follow and take part in the student writing process.
-I can’t wait to see this year’s class grow with student blogging! 🙂
+Since I am in a new school this year, I am still assessing student needs and school technology/resources.
+I am not yet sure what level I will take student blogging to this year.
+I know, though, that I can’t wait to see this year’s class grow with technological literacy! 🙂

 - Blogging helps students learn how to create a positive digital footprint as they learn about cyber safety in a supervised environment.